openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 lists a **Studio** URL and a **Web** URL for each file you upload.

 * To add a file or image to a component, a course update, or a course handout, you use the **Studio** URL.

   For more information, see :ref:`Add an Image to an HTML Component`.

 * To provide a link to the file or image from outside the course, including in the body of an email message that you send to course participants from the LMS, you use the **Web** URL.
+Be sure that you do not use the ``/static/`` URL in an email message.

   For more information about sending email messages, see :ref:`Send_Bulk_Email`.

 .. note::
-  You can lock a file if you do not want to allow access to a file from outside your course.
+  You can lock a file if you do not want to allow access to that file from outside your course.
 When you lock a file, the web URL only allows file access to learners who are signed in and enrolled in your course.
 For more information, see :ref:`Lock a File`.

 To copy a URL from the file list, select the URL in the **URL** column and copy it.